wp-plugins/disqus-latest-comments/readme.txt

 * To show avatars
 * Size of avatar images
 * Excerpt length (length of comment shown in widget)
-* A choice of three pre-configured styles - grey, blue and green
+* A choice of three pre-configured styles - grey, blue and green or the ability to use your own custom CSS
 * Ability to bypass caching (for debugging or attempting to bypass any caching plugins you may have installed)
 * Ability to translate Disqus time terms (for example 'days ago')
 * Ability to make linked Disqus usernames open in a new window (target='_blank')